kristendwan/admin/pa1.md

 The port numbers correspond to two virtual pages you will be hosting for this assignment.
 Your MySQL account will be used throughout the rest of the semester for your website database backend.
-You are encouraged to change your MySQL password (initial password is also same as your group name).
+You are encouraged to change your MySQL password (the initial password is your group name).
 To change your MySQL password, follow these steps:

 1. Log into your designated machine via SSH using your uniquenames
 2. Connect to MySQL server: